the PRECIOUS ROSARY of CHÖ

-- Includes choppen (shrine activity) notations, symbols and directions.
+- Includes chopen (shrine activity) notations, symbols and directions.

 MUSIC CD (Sold separately)

-- Individual singing of the 40 different melodies by Tsewong Rinpoche, accompanied by a narration of the name of each melody in Tibetan and English.
-This knowledge has been almost lost and was transmitted directly to Tsewong Rinpoche by his father orally and with a hand written document.
+- Individual singing of the 40 different melodies, accompanied by a narration of the name of each melody in Tibetan and English.
+This knowledge is now known to only a few lamas a virtually never taught in the West.

 - The full continuous practice, each section as a separate track for convenience of practice and study.